 Read more

-Medicare health insurance in NJ has many different aspects.
+Medicare insurance in NJ has many different aspects.
 We are here to help you understand them.
-Some examples include:
+These are a few examples:

-- Medicare Part A: Also known as traditional Medicare, this covers visits to the hospital, as well as hospice care, care in nursing facilities and certain other options for health care at home.
+- Medicare Part A: This is traditional Medicare, covering inpatient hospital stays, in addition to hospice care, care in nursing facilities and certain other choices for health care at home.

-- Medicare Part B: This is medical insurance covering services from doctors, outpatient care, and additional services that are not covered in Part A.
+- Medicare Part B: This is medical insurance which covers outpatient care, services from doctors, and other services that are not covered in Part A.

-- Medicare Part C: Additionally known as a Medicare Advantage Plan in which the benefits offered by parts A and B are covered by a federally approved private company.
+- Medicare Part C: Additionally known as a Medicare Advantage Plan in which the benefits under parts A and B are covered by a federally approved private company.

-- Medicare Part D: This can assist you in covering out-of-pocket costs related to a broad variety of prescription drugs.
+- Medicare Part D: This can assist you in covering out-of-pocket costs related to a broad range of prescription drugs.

 - Medicare Part G: After meeting your deductible, this Medicare Supplement Plan will cover any out-of-pocket costs.